 Customer reviews and recommendations are the backbone of success for every tradesman, and what people say about your business can seriously make or break it.
 So how do you make sure they’re saying good things about yours?
+Here are our definitive tips on how to improve customer service.

 According to this article by Parature, a leading customer service solutions company, 65% of 1000 customers have said they’d cut ties with a brand over a poor customer service experience.
 It doesn’t matter whether a business is large or small, taking care of the individual is a fundamental building block to ensure its front-of-mind potential in future and existing customers.